 There are four tabs: Status, Wireless, Management and System.
-The following table introduces what you can configure under each tab.
+The following table introduces what you can configure under each tab, and the following chapters discuss these topics in detail.

 Status You can view the information of the EAP, wireless traffic and clients.
-Wireless You can configure the wireless parameters and the advanced features, such as Portal, VLAN, MAC Filtering, Scheduler, Band Steering, QoS and Rogue AP Detection.
+Wireless You can configure the wireless parameters and advanced features, such as Portal, VLAN, MAC Filtering, Scheduler, Band Steering, QoS and Rogue AP Detection.
 Management You can manage the EAP using the management features, such as System Logs, Web Server, Management Access, LED Control, SSH and SNMP.
 System You can configure the system parameters, including the login account and the system time.
 In addition, you can reboot and reset the EAP, backup and restore the configuration, and upgrade the EAP using the new firmware file.